ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Simulations

-When there are multiple historical datasets from which to borrow information, we explore the behavior of the BNPP and compare it to the NPP with independent $a_0$'s (iNPP) for various generated data scenarios.
+In this section, we explore the behavior of the ANPP and compare it to the NPP with independent $a_0$'s (iNPP) for various generated data scenarios with multiple historical datasets from which to borrow information.
 In the following set of simulations, we assume the current data $y_1, \dots, y_n$ are i.i.d. observations from a $N(\theta,\sigma^2)$ distribution.
 We also assume there are two historical datasets, where $y_{0k1}, \dots, y_{0kn_{0k}}$ are i.i.d. observations from a $N(\theta, \sigma^2_{0k})$ where $k=1,2$.
 Let $\bar{y}$ denote the mean of the current data, and $\bar{y}_{01}$ and $\bar{y}_{02}$ denote the mean of the first and second historical datasets, respectively.
 Let $a_{01}$ and $a_{02}$ denote the discounting parameters for the first and second historical datasets, respectively.
 We assume independent uniform priors for $a_{01}$ and $a_{02}$ for the iNPP.
-For the BNPP, $a_{01}=h_1(a_0)$ and $a_{02}=h_2(a_0)$, and the prior on $v$ is chosen so that the conditions in Theorem \ref{multiple} are satisfied where the prior on $a_0$ is the uniform distribution.
+For the ANPP, $a_{01}=h_1(a_0)$ and $a_{02}=h_2(a_0)$, and the prior on $v$ is chosen so that the conditions in Theorem \ref{multiple} are satisfied where the prior on $a_0$ is the uniform distribution.
 We choose $\sigma^2=\sigma^2_{01}=\sigma^2_{02}=1$, $\bar{y}=0$ and $n=30$.
-We vary the means and the sample sizes of the historical datasets to investigate the performance of the BNPP and iNPP under various degrees of compatibility between the current and historical datasets.
-Specifically, through the marginal posteriors for $a_{01}$, $a_{02}$ and $\theta$, we examine how much historical information is borrowed and its impact on the inference of the main effect $\theta$ using the BNPP and iNPP.
-The BNPP is implemented with RStan \citep{rstan} and the iNPP is implemented using the R package BayesPPD \citep{shen_RJ, bayesppd}.
+We vary the means and the sample sizes of the historical datasets to investigate the performance of the ANPP and iNPP under various degrees of compatibility between the current and historical datasets.
+Specifically, through the marginal posteriors for $a_{01}$, $a_{02}$ and $\theta$, we examine how much historical information is borrowed and its impact on the inference of the main effect $\theta$ using the ANPP and iNPP.
+The ANPP is implemented with RStan \citep{rstan} and the iNPP is implemented using the R package BayesPPD \citep{shen_RJ, bayesppd}.